 This article will help you plan your Vietnam 2 week itinerary.
 You can see where I went, ate, slept and and what I did during my 2 weeks in Vietnam.
 I will make planning your Vietnam trip easy.

 Time was tight but I wanted to see as much as possible, without seeing too much and spending all my time worrying about my next sleep and how I was going to get there.

-More than a good few hours of research went into this itinerary.
+More than a good few hours of research went into this 2 week itinerary for Vietnam.
 I spoke to my colleagues at gapyear.com, I looked into what the top travel bloggers had done in Vietnam before me, and I consulted too many websites to list.

 Here’s my exact two-week Vietnam itinerary, complete with costs, reasoning, hotel recommendations and links to my experiences in more depth.
 I hope this helps and if you have any questions, just ask in the comments box below.